 The Tongass Trading Company in Ketchikan has the most fantastic selection of Alaska souvenir t-shirts and sweats at a reasonable price.

 If you’re looking for a one-of-a-kind design, check out the Soho Coho Art gallery on Creek Street in Ketchikan.
 Artist Ray Troy designs the artwork, and his style is unique and a little weird.
 Some notable designs include “Dark Side of the Loon,” “The Empire Strikes Bass,” and “The Higher Porpoise.”

 Wrap It Up

 Cruise lines sell Alaska-themed clothing onboard.
 So, if you find you haven’t packed enough warm items, you can get a fleece jacket, vest, hat, and other clothing at the onboard gift shop.
-If you happen to cruise in late August or September, you’ll benefit from end of season sales.
+If you happen to cruise in September, you’ll benefit from end of season sales.

 Juneau, being the capital city, has lots of shops to browse for gifts.
-For Alaskan souvenirs, the Tongass Trading Company in Ketchikan has a great selection with good pricing.
+For the best gifts from Alaska, the Tongass Trading Company in Ketchikan has a great selection with good pricing.

 In Icy Strait Point, the shops in the Cannery have a nice variety of items for gift giving.
 However, spending money on unique tours and experiences gives you something you can’t buy in a store.

 Whether you go home with memories, physical goods, or a combination of both, you’ll add to the economy of the Alaskan communities.